andswitch/techahashi/README.md

   that to PDF.
 This is uglier, but it allows you to use Emoji in your PDFs. :)
 * Added the ability to select resolution when exporting PDF.
+* Replaced general open/save document functionality with a "Presentation Deck".
+Simply swipe left or right to go to a previous/next presentation.
+A new one is created if the last one is not a copy of the previous one.
+The last presentation is removed if it's either empty or if it's a copy of the previous one.